Please refer to the online catalog for additional information about college and degree requirements.

 Lehigh does not have a foreign language requirement.

 Most courses in the College of Arts and Sciences are 4 credits, but quite a few are 3 credit courses.
-In general, courses range from 1 to 8 credits.
+In general, courses range from 1 to 4 credits.
 The typical term load is 14 to 17 credits.
-12 credits are required for full-time status, and anything over 17 credits for a first semester, first year student is considered an overload and may be restricted.
-After the first semester, 18 credits is the maximum number of credits allowed, and students would need to fill out an Overload Request Form to register for more than 18 credits.
+12 credits are required for full-time status, and anything over 17 credits for a first semester, first year student is considered an overload.
+After the first semester, 18 credits is the maximum number of credits allowed, and students would need to fill out an Overload Request Form to request permission to register for more than 18 credits.
 Credits are assigned to a course on the basis of an estimate of 'normal' student effort, figuring 3 to 4 hours of effort per week for each credit, including the hours actually spent in class ('contact' hours).
 Accordingly, a typical term load of 16 credits would require something like 50 to 60 hours per week of effort, including contact hours.
 Naturally, there will be some variability from week to week and some variability from course to course.

 Lehigh is highly committed to the development of communication skills along with kindred skills in rhetoric.
 We expect students to think clearly and to articulate their thoughts persuasively.
-In fact, writing and thinking are complementary.
 ENGL 001 and 002, our two-semester sequence of first-year English composition and literature, is the foundation for building critical thinking and communication skills across the entire curriculum.
+ENGL 003 and 005 are appropriate substitutes for non-native English speakers.

 College First-Year Seminar

-All first-year students in the College of Arts and Sciences must take a First-Year Seminar during the first or second semester.
-The Seminar provides an intimate (10 to 20 students) and supportive environment that facilitates the transition to university academic work.
+All first-year students in the College of Arts and Sciences must take a First-Year Seminar during the first fall semester.
+The Seminar provides an intimate and supportive environment that facilitates the transition to university academic work.
 Students begin to develop many of the skills that serve as a framework for their future scholarly work--how to read closely, think critically, write clearly, learn cooperatively, speak persuasively, and solve problems creatively.
 First-Year Seminars give students an excellent way to explore a subject that may be new or to enter more deeply into an area of interest.
 Many of the seminar topics are non-tranditional or cross-disciplinary subjects of special interest to the instructor.

-Courses for the Mathematics (MA) requirement can be found in the mathematics department (with the exception of MATH 000), as well as Philosophy (PHIL 114: Symbolic Logic).
+Courses for the Mathematics (MA) requirement can be found in the mathematics department (with the exception of MATH 000), as well as certain courses offered through Philosophy, such as PHIL 014: Symbolic Logic.

 Courses designated for the Arts and Humanities (HU) requirement are found in Art, Architecture, Design, English (but not ENGL 001 or 002), the foreign languages, History, Music, Philosophy, Religion Studies, and Theatre.
 Many of the interdisciplinary programs